 After years of taking punches, sales were so low that choices were few and the brewery closed its doors.
 The remains were sold and while it started back up again a short while later, things were different.
 Grain Belt was the black sheep and eventually the owner moved Grain Belt out of Minnesota completely.

-Knowing that the brand was not living up to its full potential, investors brought Grain Belt back to Minnesota to breathe to life into it.
+Knowing that the brand was not living up to its full potential, investors brought Grain Belt back to Minnesota to breathe new life into it.
 It wasn’t long before spirits were high and Grain Belt was doing well once again.
 More challenges brought one more downturn to the brand forcing yet again another closure.

 Enter Schell’s Brewery, buying the labels and ramping up production once again.
 Production is still going strong to this day and the brand is expanding and doing better than ever!